 We may ask you for additional information to confirm your identity and for security purposes, before disclosing the Personal Data requested to you.
 We reserve the right to charge a fee where permitted by law, for instance if your request is manifestly unfounded or excessive.

-You can exercise your rights by contacting us using the details listed under the Contact Us section of our Policy, or by contacting our DPO at: dpo@yembo.ai.
+You can exercise your rights by contacting us using the details listed under the Contact Us section of our Policy, or by contacting our Chief Privacy Office at: cpo@yembo.ai.
 Subject to legal and other permissible considerations, we will make every reasonable effort to honor your request promptly or inform you if we require further information in order to fulfill your request.

 We try to respond to all legitimate requests within a reasonable time and within the timelines established by applicable law.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.